Roller Skates we LOVE and Recommend

 - quality wheels (look for a good urethane compound over hard plastic)

 The best companies are run by those with a passion for skating, and have the best interest of the roller skating community at heart.
 We understand that in some sports, brand names are less important, but when it comes to skating, the brands that are most prevalent have earned their reputation based on high quality products and services.
+Up and coming brands that really care about skaters and skating are able to gain traction in the market by building a good reputation.

 Moxi roller skates are a leader in the roller skating market and are designed by roller skaters for roller skaters.
 Moxi skates are made in the USA, and are the brainchild of the vibrant skating veteran Estro Jen.
 You can read more about the Moxi ethos here.
 We love Moxi roller skates for their durability, comfort and colourful look!
 We have a range of Moxi skates in stock to try on, so that you can feel their unique features first hand.

 The Moxi Lolly skate is made in the USA and each skate is individually hand stitched.
 These high quality skates are long lasting, and are made for comfort.
 We have seen many skaters that are still wearing the Lolly’s they purchased when Moxi was established.
 These premium skates come ready to roll with a superior flexible boot, a quality plate, as well as great outdoor wheels and bearings.
+This is an excellent skate but as it is soft, it doesn’t offer a great deal of ankle support, making the Jack a preferred Moxi skate if you plan to park skate in addition to your RollerFit skating.

 Some other options